justinmarsan/opencart-blank-theme/README.md

 Suggestions and questions
 =========================

-If you have any question or suggestion feel free to send me an email at hello@justinmarsan.com
+If you have any question or suggestion feel free to send me an email at hello@justinmarsan.com or go on http://forum.opencart.com/viewtopic.php?f=120&t=36292

 License MIT
 ===========